perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - enable/disable on screen control confirmations with Ctrl-Alt-F10
 - removal of on screen notification of camera change
 - dynamic management of trough refill
-- bug fix for https://bugs.launchpad.net/or/+bug/1824364 Precipitation is falling within 3D cab.
+- bug fix for https://bugs.launchpad.net/or/+bug/1824364 Precipitation is falling within 3D cab
+- activity specific options setting.

 CREDITS